jamiebergen/plugin-notes-plus/README.txt

 == Changelog ==

+= 1.2.2 =
+* Added: Updates for RTL compatibility.
+Thanks to @ramiy.
+* Removed: Unnecessary po and mo translation files.

 = 1.2.1 =
 * Fixed: JavaScript error that sometimes happened on update-core.php if a plugin had no notes.
 Thanks to @brianhenryie for bringing this to my attention.
 * Added: Hungarian translation.
 Thanks to @tomek00.